Bitcoin Tutorial for Starters -How to Trade Bitcoin?

 □ Bulgaria: The National Revenue Agency (NRA) imposes a 10% tax on all digital currency transactions.

-□ Finland: Finland sees Bitcoin as a commodity and imposes capital gains taxes on Bitcoins and mining.
+□ Finland: Finland sees Bitcoin as a commodity and imposes capital gains taxes on Bitcoin and mining.

 □ Singapore: Bitcoin is treated as a financial asset and not as a currency.
 Like an asset (good) will be subject to VAT taxation.
 Bitcoin will not be taxed as an investment asset, as Singapore does not impose capital gains taxation policy.